spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

 albedo
   The fraction of the sun's radiation that is reflected back to space.
 It is a dimensionless quantity and thus unitless.
 Usually denoted with a Greek lower-case alpha, $\alpha$.

-  The *planetary* albedo, meaning the global-mean, time-mean value of the albedo at the {term}`top of atmosphere` is often denoted $\alpha_p$ and for Earth's present climate is approximately 0.3: approximately 30% of the insolation is reflected back to space, meaning that remaining 0.7 or 70% is absorbed within the climate system.
+  The {term}`planetary albedo` is the global-mean, time-mean value of the albedo at the {term}`top of atmosphere`.

   It turns out that within Earth's climate system there is very little reflection of {term}`longwave radiation`, which is why albedo is only associated with shortwave radiation.

-  (Technically, albedo is a *spectral* property: the precise albedo of a given material depends on the precise wavelength of the radiation incident on that material, not just the bulk SW vs. LW.
+  Technically, albedo is a *spectral* property: the precise albedo of a given material depends on the precise wavelength of the radiation incident on that material, not just the bulk SW vs. LW.
 So, formally, $\alpha=\alpha(\lambda)$.
-But in the {term}`two-stream approximation`, we treat it as being a bulk property of just the {term}`shortwave radiation`,)
+But in the {term}`two-band approximation`, we treat it as being a bulk property of just the {term}`shortwave radiation`.

+analytical framework
+  One or more equations representing the physical laws of nature that we apply to a particular problem at hand.

+  Some examples: To understand {term}`emission temperature`, we use the {term}`planetary energy balance` analytical framework.
+To understand the {term}`greenhouse effect`, we use the {term}`one-layer greenhouse model` analytical framework.

+  Any analytical framework we will make use of makes some assumptions and approximations.
+This is necessary, to boil the given problem down to the simplest possible explanation.

+  Truly understanding a given analytical framework means not just memorizing the equation(s), or even the physical meaning of each term appearing in the framework, but also being cognizant of those underlying approximations, and under what conditions they could break down.

 anthropogenic
   A fancy term for *caused by humans*.
 As opposed to *natural*, *naturally occuring*, etc.

   So, for example, we can distinguish between *natural climate changes* on the one hand (as occur, say, between the ice ages and interglacial periods due to the planet's naturally occuring orbital fluctuations), with, on the other hand, *anthropogenic climate change* which is the set of ongoing changes to Earth's climate caused by human activities.

+atmosphere
+  The gaseous envelope surrounding a planet.
+For Earth, this extends roughly 100~km up from the {term}`surface`, is mostly transparent to {term}`shortwave radiation`, but strongly absorbs {term}`longwave radiation` due to the presence of {term}`greenhouse gas` molecules.

+  Earth's atmosphere consists of several distinct levels; only the two that are nearest the surface are of our concern: the {term}`troposphere` and {term}`stratosphere`.

 blackbody
   A body that emits electromagnetic radiation according to the {term}`Stefan-Boltzmann law`.
 The sun and Earth's surface can be approximated as perfect blackbodies, whereas Earth's atmosphere is an imperfect blackbody, meaning it has an {term}`emissivity` that is less than one.